xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

           <br><span>&nbsp;</span>
           <br>*   USPS;
           <br><span>&nbsp;</span>
-          <br>*   UPS (If the method is used in X-Cart 4, the Migration wizard requires that the module "UPS" should be enabled in X-Cart 5; your X-Cart 4 store's UPS settings are not checked and not migrated to X-Cart 5)&nbsp;</p>
+          <br>*   UPS (If the method is used in X-Cart 4, the Migration wizard requires that the addon "UPS" should be enabled in X-Cart 5; your X-Cart 4 store's UPS settings are not checked and not migrated to X-Cart 5)&nbsp;</p>
       </td>
     </tr>
     <tr class="top aligned">